miku/lynd/README.md

 Then again, these validations would not be expressable without a lot of different types, whereas one can always add validation rules.

+Seems like [govalidator](https://github.com/asaskevich/govalidator) could be a nice match.